-'''

-code_printing

-constant HOL.conj → (SML) infixl 1 "andalso"

-structure Example : sig

-type nat

-val in_interval : nat nat -> nat -> bool
+code_printing constant HOL.conj → (SML) infixl 1 "andalso" structure Example : sig type nat val in_interval : nat nat -> nat -> bool code reserved SML bool true false and also

-'''

 The attentive reader may ask how we assert that no generated code will accidentally overwrite.
 For this reason the serialiser has an internal table of identifiers which have to be avoided to be used for new declarations.
 Initially, this table typically contains the keywords of the target language.
 It can be extended manually, thus avoiding accidental overwrites, using the code reserved command: